 The future as imagined in the Borderlands 2 universe is a blender-mash of a Mad Max/Road Warrior-roving, survival-of-the-fittest dystopia, meeting the RoboCop/Blade Runner-style corporate-control-run-amok dystopia.
 And then mix that with the Tomb Raider element of exploring the ruins and looting of an advanced alien technology setting.

 All of this takes place on a planet called Pandora that has already been mostly picked clean by the evil Dahl Corporation, but is now left to fortune-seekers and claim-stakers to raid.
 Players loot the Vault, a massive alien ruin littered with exotic weaponry and technology.
 In the process, they stack items and build out skill trees that modify play along the way.

 You’ll need all the weapons and skills you can get, because the Vault is lousy with other criminals, fortune seekers, bikers, and raiders, as well as robots and alien beasts.
 And all of them are intent on killing you before you kill them.
 To that end, you play as one such soldier of fortune, alongside up to three other friends in a co-op party.

 The playable characters offer different strengths, weaknesses, and play styles.
-So co-op play really becomes a question of finding the right blend of skills and attributes that work well together.
+So, when it comes to the best multiplayer games on Steam, it really becomes a question of finding the right blend of skills and attributes that work well together.
 Each type has an action skill that acts as a kind of special ability or attack.

 The wacky but deadly design of the world and characters, the genuinely clever and funny script, and the strategy of leveling up your character and building out his or her skill tree all combine with the joy of teaming up and making up for one another’s deficiencies.